 “In replacing the Burnt House Road Bridge, the design team needed to find a solution that balanced community preference to preserve the historic bridge’s original arched stature with modern day vehicle and pedestrian traffic demands,” said Chad Clancy, PE and Structural Project Manager at Modjeski and Masters.
 “The end result is a safer bridge that accommodates two lanes of vehicle traffic with a sidewalk for pedestrian traffic, and an appearance that the community is proud of.”

 The project is also being recognized for cost savings during construction, and an expected reduction of future maintenance – a savings that will be passed on to the taxpayer.
 Accelerated construction techniques enabled the team to bring the bridge back into operation more quickly.
 Each of the CON/SPAN arch units were constructed off site, allowing arch span construction and work on bridge foundations to take place simultaneously.
 The use of an asphalt deck instead of a reinforced concrete deck eliminates future re-decking as the asphalt can be repaved.
 Future repaving will be substantially less costly and will not require a full bridge closure.

-For more information and additonal photos of the Burnt House Road Bridge replacement project, please visit http://modjeski.com/projects/detail.aspx?Burnthouse-Rd-Bridge.
+For more information and additional photos of the Burnt House Road Bridge replacement project, please visit https://www.modjeski.com/projects/arch/burnt-house-road-bridge-replacement/.